jupcan/toggl-card/README.md

 }
 ```

 **2. Open Deck (GET)** - returns a given deck by its UUID, which must be passed over and returning an error if the deck does not exists.
 The method opens the deck by listing all its properties and cards.
-Example of request and response below.
+Example of request and response:

 ```
 /deck?uuid=<uuid>